iguglielmini/eNodo/README.md

 for **android** run:

 `npm run android` or
-Run `npm start-react` and open you Android Studio, click in `Open an existing Android Studio project`.
+Run `npm run start-react` and open you Android Studio, click in `Open an existing Android Studio project`.
 Open the path `./android/app` and run.

 Note: to run Android you must have the debug keystore.
 Follow the `Generate Keystores (android)` section below.